 Many people start running hoping to lose weight.
 While there might be some weight loss in the beginning, it usually tapers off unless you have a plan.
 There’s no one formula for dropping weight, but there are some prescriptions for running long or running hard that work well for weight loss, depending on your skill level and experience as a runner.

-“If a client is interested in losing weight by running, I prescribe building up distance,” says Andy Jones-Wilkins, CTS coach.
+“If a client is interested in losing weight by running, I prescribe building up distance,” says Andy Jones-Wilkins, Carmichael Training Systems (CTS) coach.
 “I don’t suggest doing a lot of intensity.
 The longer time on your feet at an aerobic pace, where you can carry on a conversation … That’s what’s going to help you burn fat.”

 Start slowly adding more distance and time to your run.
-That might mean increasing from 30 minutes to 35 minutes or from 65 to 70.
+That might mean increasing from 30 minutes to 35 or from 65 minutes to 70.
 Whatever you do, don’t increase your mileage by too much, too soon.
-That’s a recipe for burnout, injury, fatigue and soreness that will leave you cracked and on the couch — and not dropping weight.
-If adding more mileage to a run seems impossible, just add an extra 5 minutes of walking to the beginning and/or the end of your current runs, and focus on adding more and more time each week at your own comfortable pace.
+That’s a recipe for burnout, injury, fatigue and soreness that can leave you cracked and on the couch — and not dropping weight.
+If adding more mileage to a run seems impossible, just add an extra 5 minutes of walking to the beginning or to the end of your current runs, and focus on adding more and more time each week at your own comfortable pace.